juliancoleman/ts-hapi-api/README.md

 services when this isn't being used?
 Think of this as mostly an internal service that isn't exposed to the outside.

+### Styleguide

+#### `_d`

+Any function that ends in `_d` is _destructive_.
+A simple example of this is from `index.ts`, where an abstraction was made in order to clean up the code.
+Because this function extends the capability of an instance of the `Server` object, I have made a distinction in the name to let future engineers know that this function is destructive.